 A Civil Action tracks the journey of Travolta's PI lawyer, Jan Schlictmann, a real person, as he becomes obsessed with a case no-one thinks he has a chance of winning.
 A bunch of small town folk have contracted cancer from the polluted tap water, and they beg Travolta to represent then.
 He refuses, because it looks hopeless, but then some tiny spark of humanity convinces him to take it.

 What's interesting about A Civil Action is that Travolta plays a proud, self-confessed bastard.
-He's mercenary, heartless, and all about the money, who reckons, as he explains in voiceover, that his lack of empathy is what makes him such a good lawyer.
+He's mercenary, heartless, and all about the money, and reckons, as he explains in voiceover, that his lack of empathy is what makes him such a good lawyer.
 He's ripe to have his ways changed.

 We meet him as he wheels a paralysed car crash victim into court, where he immediately emphasises his client's injuries in full view of the jury by holding a cup of water to the man's lips so he can sip it with agonising slowness, and then ostentatiously adjusts the wheelchair's headrest.
 One of the jurors bursts into tears.
 Seeing this, the opposing counsel scribbles a note for Travolta which reads, "$1 million.
 Final offer".
 Travolta shakes his head, sending his pathetic beta rival back to scribble another offer, which Travolta also rejects, until the sweating attorney scrawls '$1.5m PLEASE?' and holds it up, oozing desperation.
 Travolta smiles and nods.